Singles holidays in July

 Mature passengers will also enjoy the Fred.
-Olsen cruises.
+Olsen cruises, with a variety of services for solo passengers, including dinner and dance companions.
 For some something more informal, check out Norwegian Cruise Line’s ‘Freestyle Cruising’ .
 Its ship, Norwegian Epic, also has cabins exclusively for solo travellers.

 A walking holiday in the UK is a great way to meet new people, get fit and enjoy some superb countryside.
 Ramblers Worldwide Holidays says more than half its guests travel alone and it has no single supplement on a range of trips including the Lake District, the Cornish Coast and Guernsey.
 It also has its own B&B – Hassness Country House – which has a house party atmosphere on the shores of Buttermere.

 Skyros also promises a house-party atmosphere on its personal development holidays at Atsitsa Bay in Greece.
 Each week features a varied programme of courses such as singing, yoga, dance, massage, windsurfing and creative writing.

 If time is short, or you don’t want to commit to a full week, try a long weekend with Skyros in Venice, Paris or Marrakech, with a mix of sightseeing and either life coaching or journal writing guidance.
 You can also stay a few days at its four-star country house, The Grange, on the Isle of Wight.